-Although the tribunal will treat the first chair as if she were an expert on all of the submissions, witness statements, expert reports, exhibits and legal authorities, chances are that, like you, she will need some time to become an expert.
-Unlike you, however, she will not have the time or the budget to devote to reading all the materials in full.
-Instead, the first chair likely will read all of the relevant materials and turn to you for a quick briefing on any materials that, in the interest of time, she has not read.
+Although the tribunal will treat the first chair as if he or she were an expert on all the submissions, witness statements, expert reports, exhibits and legal authorities, the chances are that, like you, he or she will need some time to become an expert.
+Unlike you, however, he or she will not have the time or the budget to devote to reading all the materials in full.
+Instead, the first chair is likely to read all the relevant materials and turn to you for a quick briefing on any materials that, in the interest of time, he or she has not read.
 As the hearing approaches, you should carefully select the materials that the first chair should review.
 Whereas the second chair’s job often requires thousands of pages of reading, the first chair should have to read only what is essential for delivering effective submissions and for use in witness examination.

 Whittling down a vast record to something more manageable is helpful to each of the advocate personalities identified above.
 Obviously, the synthesis will be necessary for the Parachutist Advocate, who typically has only a short window in which to prepare.
-But the Collaborator Advocate will also need a base understanding from which to steer group discussion, and even the DIY Advocate will appreciate your efforts to save her time and focus her attention (so long as you stand ready to explain how you whittled the record down).
-Some first chairs may ask you to feed them documents drip by drip, giving them only what they need to know to focus on a particular task (e.g., preparing the opening statement, drafting a cross-examination outline).
+But the Collaborator Advocate will also need a base understanding from which to steer group discussion, and even the DIY Advocate will appreciate your efforts to save him or her time and focus his or her attention (so long as you stand ready to explain how you whittled the record down).
+Some first chairs may ask you to drip feed documents, giving them only what they need to know to focus on a particular task (e.g., preparing the opening statement, drafting a cross-examination outline).
 In these instances, make sure that the first chair begins with the written submissions, as these provide the best picture of the principal issues in dispute.
 Then identify the other documents that provide additional context: witness statements, expert reports, exhibits and authorities.
 Where possible, share your ‘cheat sheets’ and summaries with the first chair.
-If it is important that she review a particular document in its entirety, however, do not be afraid to tell her that is the case.
+However, if it is important that he or she should review a particular document in its entirety, do not be afraid to say that is the case.

 Take an active role in the preparation of witnesses and experts